MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 ## Learn more about Git

 Git is the most widely used modern version control system, so whether you're a professional developer or if you’re learning how to code, Git can be very useful to you.
 If you're new to Git, the [https://git-scm.com/](https://git-scm.com/) website is a good place to start.
-To learn about using Git and GitHub in Visual Studio with open-source projects, sign up for the Git learning series on the [Visual Studio and GitHub better together](https://visualstudio.microsoft.com/vs/github/) page.
+There, you'll find cheat sheets, a popular online book, and Git Basics videos.

-## Start with Git in Visual Studio
+## Start with Git in Visual Studio 2019

 We'll walk you through how to use the new Git experience in Visual Studio, but if you'd like to take a quick tour first, check out the following video: <br><br>*Video length: 5.27 minutes*